jscad/csg.js/V2-BREAKING-CHANGES.md

       * css2Rgb => colorNameToRgb

 ### Properties
-  - there is no 'properties' class/ object anymore
+  - there is no 'properties' class/ object anymore: not 100% sure
   - it is a simple array (Object??) attribute on parts/shapes

 # Things to fix: